Cabana (Brasilian) – Westfield White City

 With a seating capacity of 166, this spacious restaurant offers seating both in and outside.

 All chicken served here is halal.
 And though pork is also available on the menu, Cabana enforces a strict practice of cooking both meats separately on a 3-tier grill.

-Both the manager and head chef have told us that while the chicken is given pride of place on the top two tiers, the bottom is reserved for the pork, thereby ensuring zero cross-contamination.
+Both the manager and head chef have told us that the chicken is given pride of place on the top two tiers, with the bottom being reserved for the pork, thereby ensuring zero cross-contamination.

 The well crushed ice and frothy top couldn’t quite disguise the fact that this Cool Colada lacked that punch you’d expect from such a pineapple drink.

 As for the semi-thick smoothie, then while the subtle sweetness of the strawberries was just about discernible, the most important thing with this, of course, was the Açaí berry – a so-called superfood that’s rich in antioxidants – which gave this its distinct purple-red colour.

 Close your eyes and knock it back for the health benefits.

 These slightly chewy, succulent squids were fried in an ultra crispy, strongly salted batter with a hint of herb, that was wonderfully countered by the sweet, mildly chilli malagueta mayo.

 Perfectly cooked and delivered a deep flavour with the heat of the chilli coming through soon after.

 In addition to the above, the Malagueto Mayo is creamy and sweet, yet mildly chilli.